-My Edamame Salad is healthy, vivid, and so crunchy ~ think bean salad meets rainbow slaw, with an Asian twist.
+My edamame salad is healthy, vibrant, and so crunchy ~ think Asian bean salad meets rainbow slaw.
 It’s a year round side dish that you’ll adapt to the season and the contents of your fridge.

 When it comes to talking about the health benefits of foods, I like to stick to the facts.
 There are a lot of unsubstantiated claims circulating around the web about edamame beans, and many of them may eventually be proven to be true, but here are the current factual highlights ~